Lesson 06 · The Guided Path

 "Extraordinary claims require extraordinary evidence — and dead people don't rise."

-Weigh the sources ↗
+Weigh the evidence for yourself ↗

 ← Previous lesson Lesson 6 of 8 Next lesson →